One Flew Over the Cuckoo's Nest (film): Reception

 The film is a star vehicle for Jack, but it's an ensemble film at its heart.
 What we're seeing on the screen is camaraderie, and I think that's why it stood the test of time.
 It's also a funny movie.
 Yes it gets sad, but when the Chief breaks out and Christopher Lloyd is triumphant, it ends on a very positive note.
 I think that's partly why it succeeded.

 Japanese filmmaker Akira Kurosawa cited Cuckoo's Nest as one of his 100 favorite films.

-In 2014, WhatCulture ranked Louise Fletcher' role second in top "10 Most Convincing Movie Psychopath Performances".
+In 2014, WhatCulture ranked Louise Fletcher's role second in its "Top 10 Most Convincing Movie Psychopath Performances".

 In popular culture

 Pantera singer Phil Anselmo released a music video, "Choosing Mental Illness", with his band Philip H. Anselmo & The Illegals.
 The music video pays tribute to One Flew Over the Cuckoo's Nest and it shows scenes recreated from the film with Anselmo playing McMurphy and the rest of the band playing other characters from the film, and Nurse Ratched played by actor Michael St. Michaels.

 The film has been referenced several times on The Simpsons, including an episode where Homer is committed to an insane asylum and meets a man who believes himself to be Michael Jackson.
 In an episode from the fourth season of It's Always Sunny in Philadelphia, titled "Sweet Dee Has a Heart Attack", Danny DeVito's character Frank Reynolds is part of a subplot that directly parodies the film.

-Danny DeVito's role in the parody is significant since he was cast in the original film as the character "Martini".
+Danny DeVito's role in the parody is significant since he was cast in the original film as the character Martini.
 In the episode of It's Always Sunny in Philadelphia, a reference is made to DeVito's original role with a character in the parody named "Martini".
 Additionally, the 1975 film featured Will Sampson as Chief Bromden.
-In the parody, Tim Sampson, son of Will Sampson, plays "Chief" in mirroring his father's role in the film.
+In the parody, Tim Sampson, son of Will Sampson, plays Chief in mirroring his father's role in the film.

-The film is referenced in a song in the musical Next to Normal, “Didn’t I See This Movie”, where the main character, Diana, fears going under electroconvulsive therapy because of this movie.
+The film is referenced in a song in the musical Next to Normal, "Didn't I See This Movie", where the main character, Diana, fears going under electroconvulsive therapy because of this movie.

+In Cult of Chucky, when Nica first meets Malcolm at the asylum, she trades him a stick of Juicy Fruit chewing gum for a cigarette.
+When he begins to chew he says, "Mmm, Juicy Fruit".
+This is a reference to the scene when Murphy gives a stick of Juicy Fruit to Chief and he says the same line.
+Chucky also refers to the asylum as a "cuckoo's nest", another nod to that film, in which Brad Dourif debuted as Billy Bibbit.